Ted Dexter: Later career 1965–72

 Dexter declared himself unavailable for the 1964–65 tour of South Africa as he contested Jim Callaghan's Cardiff South East seat for the Conservative Party in the 1964 General Election.
 Finding himself free to tour after his defeat he was made vice-captain to M. J. K. Smith, who won the series and continued as captain.
 His cricket career was virtually ended by an accident in 1965.
 His Jaguar car ran out of petrol in west London, and he was pushing it to safety when it pinned him to a warehouse door, breaking his leg.
 He left Sussex and played occasional Sunday games with the International Cavaliers, and made 104 when they defeated the 1966 West Indians by 7 wickets.
 He returned briefly in 1968, making 203 not out in his comeback match against Kent, but failing in the 1968 Ashes series.
 He played Sunday League games for Sussex in 1971 and 1972.

 Administration 1989–2003

-If you are going to lose, you might as well lose good and proper and try to sneak a win.